Scale your business with our modular plugins.

 That’s it!
 You’ve created default product attributes with Direct Checkout for WooCommerce!
 Now, the first attribute of each product will be selected by default, and this will be applied to all your variable products.

-Therefore, if you wish to change the default attributes, you must modify the order of the attributes and place the attribute you want to set as the default first.
+Therefore, if you wish to change the default attributes, you must reorder the attributes and place the attribute you want to set as the default first.

 2) Manually via the WooCommerce Admin

-You can also create default product attributes manually via the WooCommerce dashboard.
+You can also manually create default product attributes in the WooCommerce dashboard.
 This method is quick and easy, but can be time-consuming if you have a large number of products.
 If that’s your case, we recommend using the Direct Checkout plugin or the PHP script described in Section 3.

 1. To set default attributes manually, first, go to the WooCommerce dashboard, then navigate to Products, and click on your variable product.